(Disclosure: Some of the links below may be affiliate links)

 Most people would think of the dot-com bubble of 2001 as the earliest stock market bubble.
 And maybe some people would even think of the Great Recession of 2009.
 I believe the earliest people would think of is the Great Depression of 1929.

 But in fact, the earliest recorded stock market bubble was in 1720!
 It is known as the South Sea Bubble.
-The South Sea Company, a trading company in the United Kingdom, was a quite successful company.
+The South Sea Company, a trading company in the United Kingdom, was quite successful.
 People were confident in the company since the King was the governor of the company.

 12. The New York Stock Exchange was not always called like that

 Every stock market investor knows about the New York Stock Exchange (NYSE).
 NYSE is the biggest and most famous stock exchange in the world.
-But very few people know that it was not always called this.
+But very few people know that it had another name before.
 For more than seventy years, it had another name.

 In 1792, a group of traders joined and signed the Buttonwood Agreement.
 This agreement led to the creation of the New York Stock & Exchange Board.

-Only in 1863, its name was changed to the New York Stock Exchange.
+Only in 1863, they changed its name to the New York Stock Exchange.
 It is also sometimes referred to as the Big Board.

 13. One man used the stock market to understand the U.S. Hydrogen Bomb